-The members of SONIC research group are often funded on research grants, as well as, scholarships at Northwestern from the Media, Technology and Society program, and the Technology and Social Behavior program.
-The Industrial Engineering and Management Sciences program offers the Murphy fellowships as well as the Benjamen K. Sachs Graduate Fellowship (area of organizational theory and systems).
+The members of SONIC Research Group are often funded by research grants as well as scholarships from the Media, Technology and Society program and the Technology and Social Behavior program.
+Additionally, opportunities from the Industrial Engineering and Management Sciences program include the Murphy fellowships as well as the Benjamen K. Sachs Graduate Fellowship (area of organizational theory and systems).
+SONIC also employs a variety of undergraduates and interns for research assistant and production tasks.

 Media, Technology, and Society Ph.D.
 Program